 She came to Art late in life, having come from an era when all the Arts were lumped together when it came choices for O and A levels!
 Whilst living in France during 2004-7, she attended an ex Pat class in the Pyrenees.
 The magical surroundings, a new found talent and growing excitment led to the start of a new direction.
 On returning to England she started a formal art course at Warwickshire School of Art and completed the Diploma of Higher Education in Fine Art with Distinction.
 In September 2014 she continued her studies starting a Masters in Fine Art at BCU.

 There have been a few clouds on the recent journey.
 Firstly having a replacement knee in March 2012 and then being diagnosed with breast cancer in October 2012.
+New knee problems arrived in 2018 and very little work has been done at the studio for the last twelve months.
 Art was the escape needed to support this difficult year and Sue is now determined to forge ahead with her new found passion and challenge of the life as an Artist.

 I'm looking forward to further exploration during 2019.